Buying real estate in Peru?

 What features increase rent the most in Peru in 2026?

-As of early 2026, the three property features that increase monthly rent the most in Peru are dedicated parking (essential in car-heavy Lima), 24-hour security with controlled building access, and reliable high-speed internet infrastructure already installed in the unit.
+As of early 2026, the three features that most reliably increase monthly rent for Lima residential properties are dedicated parking (especially in car-dependent districts like Surco and La Molina), a controlled-access entrance with a doorman or concierge, and reliable high-speed internet infrastructure already installed in the unit, which is now a baseline expectation for Lima's remote-worker and expat tenant pool.

 Do furnished rentals rent faster in Peru in 2026?

-As of early 2026, furnished apartments in Lima's expat-heavy neighborhoods like Miraflores and Barranco typically rent 1 to 3 weeks faster than unfurnished units because they attract relocating professionals and international tenants who need immediate move-in.
+As of early 2026, furnished apartments in Lima's expat-heavy districts like Miraflores and Barranco typically rent 2 to 4 weeks faster than comparable unfurnished units because they attract international arrivals, corporate tenants, and short-to-medium-stay professionals who need to move in immediately and are willing to pay a premium to do so.

 Better information leads to better decisions.
 Get all the data you need before investing a large amount of money.
 Download our guide.